 In Classical Chinese as in other languages we usually divide the sentence into a subject (zhǔ yǔ) and predicate (wèi yǔ), and we will continue to use these terms.
+The trouble (for us) is that the man was bitten by the dog the dog was a mutt the mutt was rabid

-The trouble (for us) is that Classical Chinese just does not seem to employ its subject and predicates as we do in Western languages.
+Classical Chinese just does not seem to employ its subject and predicates as we do in Western languages.
 First, as we've seen (Grammar Note 4) there's an astonishing freedom in Classical Chinese to omit the subject altogether.
 Second, the subject (if any) and predicate, as such, don't seem to mean what they do in Western languages.